 Since a long time movements connected to invisible labor, staging a choreography and automatization of everyday interests me in my practice.
 “The choreography of labor” consists of two parts, participatory-performative and painterly.

 The everyday job that one temporary or permanently has leaves traces in our muscular and mental apparatus and is slowly turned into a pattern of automatically performed movements.
 When does this movement become an extension of your body, a choreography?
 It is a never wanted skill a body acquires to its new vocabulary.
 In the project, I’m creating an extended collection, a dictionary of some sort of the people’s personal labor history, that are in the art industry.
 A variety of the movements are significantly unconnected professionally and among themselves present a set of abstract chaotic maps.
 I attempted to visualize and to structure the contemporary state of labor through the collection of these very personal movements.

-The first part of the project was a collaboration, together with participants who borrowed their movements to me, we created a separate chronological choreography of their labor, dealing with the objects I would create for this occasion.
-As in Freud’s “remembering repeating and working through” theory which later developed into a gestalt practice the repetition of movements and working through it will serve as a healing process and catharsis of some kind.
-In the second part the choreography turned into the painting with elements such as french fries frying, guarding the museum exposition, phrases of rejections or handshakes moved from the field of performance to the field of painting.
+The first part of the project is a collaboration, together with participants who borrowed their movements to me, we created a separate chronological choreography of their labor, dealing with the objects I would create for this occasion.
+As in Freud’s “remembering repeating and working through” theory which later developed into a gestalt practice the repetition of movements and working through it will serve as a healing process and catharsis.
+In the second part the choreography turned into the painting with elements such as french fries frying, guarding the museum exposition, phrases of rejections, or handshakes moved from the field of performance to the field of painting.